“Faith is the bird that feels the light even when the dawn is still dark.” – R. Tagore

 As defined, faith is a strong belief in someone or something.
-That concepts seems very vague, somewhat intangible, and also requires a significant level of trust.
-If I trust a person or object, I believe in their/its ability to be who or what I know them to be.
-Subsequently, I have faith in them or it.
-For example, I trust that the ladder will support me as I climb to reach the top shelf because I believe it was designed correctly.
+If you trust a person or object, you believe in their/its ability to be who or what you know them to be.
+In other words, you have faith in them/it.
+For example, I trust that the ladder will support me as I climb to reach the top shelf because I believe it is designed correctly.
 Therefore, I can say I have faith in the ladder.
 If a person has proven to be trustworthy in their character and actions over time, you might say you have faith that they will be there for you when you need them.

-In general it is easy to have faith in other people or objects.
-But what about having faith in ourselves?
-What makes it so difficult to believe in our own ability as confidently as we believe in others’ abilities?
-Is it because we cannot see ourselves as clearly as we can see others?
-Or, is it because our defense mechanisms and doubts blur our ability to see all the great qualities that exist within us?
-In my opinion, it is probably the latter.
-It is great to have faith in other people, but it should not outweigh the faith we have in our own capabilities.
+But what about having faith in yourself?
+Do you have confidence that you can do what you are designed to do?
+Why do we believe in our own abilities less than we believe in others?
+Sometimes it is because we cannot see ourselves as clearly as we can see others.
+Other times, it might be because our fears and doubts blur our ability to see all the great qualities that exist within us.
+In my opinion, it is probably a little of both.

-Me: “God, I just want to know that you will be with me if I journey down this path.
-I know that if you destined this path for me then everything will ultimately work out in my best interest.
-I trust you God.”
+Me: “God, I just want to know that you are going to be with me.
+I know that if you destined this path for me then everything will ultimately work out.
+I trust you, God.”

-God: “Yes, this is path I ordained for you.
-I am with you and will always be with you”
+God: “Yes, this is the path I ordained for you.
+I am with you and will always be with you.”

 Parent: “You are so capable, strong, and loved.
 I believe in you and I want you to reach for the stars.
-Just know that I will always have your back every step of the way.
-You will never be alone because I support you.”
+Just know that I have your back every step of the way.
+You are never alone because I support you.”

 Child: “I know.
-I know.
 But, I am still scared and afraid that things will not work out.
 I know you love me and believe in me, but I just can’t do it.”

 Parent: “Trust me!
 You CAN do it and I am in your corner!
 Haven’t I always been there for you?
 Listen, I am very proud of you and I will continue to be proud of you even if you fail.”